simonmcallister0210/cognito-srp-helper/README.md

 If any of these scenarios occur this package will throw a `AbortOnZeroSrpError`, so you don't need to worry about the security of the exchange being compromised

 ## API

+The types _InitiateAuthRequest_, _InitiateAuthResponse_, _RespondToAuthChallengeRequest_ refer to both the SDK v2 and v3 versions of these types, and their admin variants.
+For example _InitiateAuthRequest_ can be _AdminInitiateAuthRequest_, _InitiateAuthCommandInput_, etc.

 ### `createSecretHash`